nina6153/website-csci1000-project/README.md

 #### GOALS:

 -   Become comfortable with GitHub and working in a group setting
--   learn how to use basic git commands i.e. add, commit, status, branch, merge, push and pull
+-   learn how to use basic git commands i.e. add, commit, status, branch, merge, push and pull.
+[Git CheetSheet](http://git-cheatsheet.com/)
 -   Create a static website utilizing HTML, CSS and JavaScript.

 ## Steps to getting this project started: